Joe Biden denies sexual assault allegation | DW | 01.05.2020

 Democrats have focused on allegations of sexual assault against Trump and other prominent Republicans like Supreme Court Judge Brett Cavanagh, meaning that the accusations against Biden are likely to continue to be pushed by Republicans.

+Biden has sought to draw attention to his record of supporting women’s rights.
+He had pledged to pick a woman as his running mate for Vice-President and has been defended on his record of sexual assault by prominent Democrats Nancy Pelosi and Stacey Abrams.

-Biden has been critical of Trump’s handling of the coronavirus pandemic in the US.
+Biden has also been critical of Trump’s handling of the coronavirus pandemic in the US.

 ed/mm (AP, dpa)